Advancing Racial & Ethnic Equity

 -Pitts 2016; Harvey 2017; Poon 2017)....
 NAEYC

-The Advancing Racial and Ethnic Equity in Head Start Webinar Series promotes anti-bias and anti-racism strategies Head Start and Early Head Start programs can use in their practices, services, and systems.
+The Advancing Racial and Ethnic Equity in Head Start Webinar Series promotes anti-bias and anti-racism strategies Head Start programs use in their practices, services, and systems.
 It builds upon foundations in the Multicultural Principles for Early Childhood Leaders and the Head Start Program Performance Standards.
 It also complements Head Start's history of anti-racism in action.
-Watch the webinars to reflect on individual perspectives and recommit to building program environments that communicate genuine care, value, and respect for all children, families, and staff.
+Watch the webinars to reflect on individual perspectives and see our commitment to building program environments that communicate genuine care, value, and respect for all children, families, and staff.

 Topics for the four-part series include: